rails/rails/guides/source/testing.md

 ### Helpers Available for Integration Tests

-There are numerous helpers to choose from to aid in the integration tests.
+There are numerous helpers to choose from for use in integration tests.
 Some include:

 * [`ActionDispatch::Integration::Runner`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/Runner.html) for helpers relating to the integration test runner, including creating a new session.